-\begin{exercise} Consider a two dimensional representation of $\R$ as follows:
+\begin{exercise} Consider a two dimensional representation of $\mathbb R$ as follows:

-It leaves one dimensional subspace fixed generated by $(1,0)$ but it has no complementary subspace.
+It leaves a one-dimensional subspace fixed generated by $(1,0)$ but it has no invariant complementary subspace.
 Hence this representation is not completely reducible. \end{exercise} \begin{exercise} Let $k=\mathbb Z/p\mathbb Z$.
-Consider two dimensional representation of the cyclic group $G=\mathbb Z/p \mathbb Z$ of order $p$ over $k$ of characteristic $p$ defined as in the previous example.
-Find a subspace to show that Maschke's theorem does not hold. \end{exercise} \begin{exercise} Let $V$ be an irreducible representation of $G$.
-Let $W$ be a $G$-invariant subspace of $V$.
-Show that either $W=0$ or $W=V$. \end{exercise}
+Consider a two-dimensional representation of the cyclic group $G=\mathbb Z/p \mathbb Z$ of order $p$ over $k$ of characteristic $p$ defined as in the previous example.
+Find a subspace to show that Maschke's theorem does not hold. \end{exercise}